pjanec/TestCaser/readme.md

 The tool is command-line based so it can be started from whatever other testing application or script.

-The control script calls this tool every time when it is needed to check the expected outcome of a recently executed test step.
+The control script shell call this tool every time when it needs to check the expected outcome of recently executed test step.

-This tool returns error code specifying whether the the step has passed or failed base on defined criteria.
+This tool returns error code specifying whether the the step has passed or failed base on criteria defined on the command line.

-Example of a command sequence in a control script file of an arbitrary testing tool
+Example of a command sequence in a control script file or an arbitrary testing tool

 ('tc' stands for invocation of our test tool)